tkokev/codepipeline-demos/slack/SLACK.md

 Now lets update the Appspec file from this repo to include a new `AfterInstall` step that will send build specific information into your teams slack channel for alerting when new deploys have rolled out.

+For developers, the most helpful details to see in Slack would be their last git commit comment.
+Here is a [conversation](https://forums.aws.amazon.com/thread.jspa?threadID=226646) about ways to grab git repo metadata.

 WORK IN PROGRESS.
 CHECK BACK LATER.